YarboJanks/buffered.io/source/_posts/2011-07-25-introducing-corrugatediron.markdown

 There was much more to the email than that, but it certainly started off well!
 The email was from [Jeremiah Peschka][JP], a chap who's name I had seen floating around the Riak [mailing list][].
 In fact, I remember his name catching my eye on more than one occasion because his email signature contained the following:

-> Microsoft SQL Server MVP
+> Microsoft SQL Server MVP<br/>
->
 > MCITP: Database Developer, DBA

-This resonated with me because he was obviously into RDBMSs, but hadn't been a complete asshat on a list full of people working in [NoSQL][].
+This resonated with me because he was obviously into RDBMSs, but hadn't been a complete asshat on a list full of people working with [NoSQL][].
 This was a rare and surprising thing.

 Moving on.
 After a few email exchanges, Jeremiah indicated that he was interested in helping to build CorrugatedIron (despite the whacky name) and we decided to team up.
 I knew that he'd definitely add value to the whole process and would also keep me motivated.
 Plus, his obvious skills in the SQL realm would no doubt be useful too!